 161 Commonwealth was designed by Ann Beha Architects and built in 2010-2011 by Sea-Dar Construction as a five-story, single-family dwelling with a limestone façade and interior garage, for the 161 Commonwealth Avenue Nominee Trust.

-It was built on a vacant lot purchased in April of 2010, by Elaine C. Mann, trustee of the 161 Commonwealth Avenue Nominee Trust, from the 163 LLC.
-On the same day, she also purchased (as trustee of the 163 Commonwealth Avenue Nominee Trust) the house and lot at 163 Commonwealth.
+It was built on a vacant lot purchased on April 1, 2010, from the 163 LLC (Neil St. John Raymond, managaer of record) by Elaine C. Mann, trustee of the 161 Commonwealth Avenue Nominee Trust.
+On the same day, she also purchased (as trustee of the 163 Commonwealth Avenue Nominee Trust) the house and lot at 163 Commonwealth, also from the 163 LLC.

 161 Commonwealth (Demolished)